https-deeplearning-ai/machine-learning-engineering-for-production-public/course4/week3-ungraded-labs/C4_W3_Lab_4_Github_Actions/README.md

 - `git commit -m "Adding new classifier with scaling"`
 - `git push origin main`

 Now all of the tests should pass!
+With this you can be sure that this new version of the model is working as expected.

 -----